tigerconnect/desktop-app/README.md

 TigerConnect.exe --enable-logging --disable-gpu
 ```

+## Upgrading

+The following steps may be used to upgrade TigerConnect Desktop App:
+* Download the installer for the new version that corresponds to your installation type (Admin or Single-click).
+* Run the installer.

+TigerConnect Desktop App is currently not able to remove a Single-click installation while using the Admin installer, since the Single-click installer is associated with a single user rather than the entire system.
+To recover from this situation, it is recommended to uninstall the Single-click version before trying to run the Admin installer.

 ## Advanced Topics

 **(Only needed when SSO is enabled, please contact your TigerConnect Sales representative for this premium feature)**